 Remember that these are the radiographs that will go to court.

-Plain X-rays of the skeleton in the areas of abnormality identified at bone scan, are still needed to evaluate for the exact nature of the abnormality.
+Conventional radiographs of the areas of abnormality identified at bone scan, are still needed to evaluate for the exact nature of the abnormality.

 In cases of accidental head injury, the history is clear and consistent, the infant's symptoms reflect the forces described, and no unexplained skeletal injuries are identified.